ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 * Scroll up till you locate the first error and throubleshoot that one and then rerun rainbow
 	* rainbow does have the ability to run certain steps independently (like collapse_taxonomy).
  	* NEXFLOW also have the `-resume` flag/option which would pick up the processing where the previous run left. **YET, this has not been tested in SEDNA**
-* Document your error(s) in the next step in this guide
+* Document your error(s) in the "Error Logging" below

-Read the [rainbow_bridge](https://github.com/mhoban/rainbow_bridge) documentation for a full description of the ouput.

 </p>
 </details>

 <details><summary>rainbow_bridge Output</summary>
 <p>

+Read the [rainbow_bridge](https://github.com/mhoban/rainbow_bridge) documentation for a full description of the ouput.

 Briefly, rainbow will create 3 main subdirectories:
 * **work**